 The new service is created.

-- Click Save, and the cloned Transaction is moved to the My Salesforce Application service.
+The cloned Transaction is moved to the My Salesforce Application service.

 - Repeat Steps 4-5 to clone the positive Salesforce Access Token API Transaction, and any of the negative Transactions that you require.
 Instead of creating a new service, assign them to the My Salesforce Application service that you already created and click Save.